Skip to content

 ante restore

-# Restore specific backup
+# Restore specific backup file

 ante restore /path/to/backup.tar.gz